-In an insightful recent work, \citet{kojevnikov2021some} establish an impossibility result for consistent estimation of asymptotic variance when the sample contains only a single large cluster under a triangular array setup.
-They also provide a necessary and sufficient condition on the cluster structure for the asymptotic variance to be consistently estimable.
-Our findings complement their impossibility result by showing the failure of normal approximation for t-statistics in the presence of unignorably large clusters.
-Our proposed procedure overcomes this limitation as it does not rely on consistent variance estimation.
-We demonstrate that the variance estimator, when normalized by an unknown rate, converges in distribution, and we formally derive its limiting stable distribution in such scenarios.
-Moreover, the implementation of the proposed score subsampling inference procedure does not require knowledge of this unknown rate, owing to the self-normalizing nature of the test statistics.
+In an insightful recent work, \citet{kojevnikov2021some} establish an impossibility result for consistent estimation of the asymptotic variance when the sample contains a single large cluster under a triangular array setup.
+They further provide a necessary and sufficient condition on the cluster structure for the asymptotic variance to be consistently estimable.
+Our findings complement their result by showing that normal approximation for $t$-statistics fails in the presence of unignorably large clusters.
+Furthermore, our proposed procedure overcomes this limitation, as it does not rely on consistent variance estimation.
+We demonstrate that the self-normalized statistic converges in distribution and formally derive its limiting stable distribution in such settings.
+Importantly, the implementation of the bootstrap inference procedure does not require knowledge of the unknown rate or consistent variance estimation, owing to the self-normalizing nature of the test statistics.

 The aspect of our paper that establishes non-Gaussianity under certain conditions connects to a branch of the econometrics literature exploring the possibility of non-Gaussian limiting distributions and, in some cases, impossibility results.
 For instance, \citet{hirano2012impossibility} show that regular estimation, and hence Gaussian asymptotics, are impossible for a class of estimators characterized by the maximum.
 More directly related, \citet{menzel2021bootstrap} highlight the potential non-Gaussianity of estimators under two-way clustering and establish an impossibility result on the uniform consistency of tests.
 In contrast, we demonstrate that non-Gaussianity can arise even under one-way clustering.
 Moreover, such negative results may be even more pervasive in this widely used empirical setting.